DaxServer/validation-schema-codegen/docs/dependency-management.md

 ## Process

-1. Collect local types from main file
+1. Collect local types from main file (automatically marked as required)
-2. Process import chains recursively
+2. Process import chains recursively (adds types to graph)
-3. Extract type dependencies
+3. Extract type dependencies (marks referenced types as required)
+4. Filter to only connected dependencies
-4. Build dependency graph
+5. Build dependency graph
-5. Topological sort for processing order
+6. Topological sort for processing order

+## Dependency Filtering

+The system now filters out unconnected dependencies to optimize output:

+- **Local types**: Always included (defined in main file)
+- **Imported types**: Only included if actually referenced by other types
+- **Transitive dependencies**: Automatically included when their parent types are referenced

 ## Circular Dependencies